MediScribe/docjet-mobile/docs/logging_guide.md

   final Map<String, Level> _logLevels;
   final Level _defaultLevel;

+  // Constructor receives initial level, but it's not strictly needed
+  // since shouldLog does a live lookup.
+  CustomLogFilter(
+    this.id,
+    Level initialLevel,
+    this._logLevels,
+    this._defaultLevel,
+  );

   @override
   bool shouldLog(LogEvent event) {
     // LIVE lookup of current level - not cached!